docker/docs/configuration.md

 > **Note**: LDAP syncing does not create new user accounts or teams in DTR.
 It
 > will only manage existing teams that have been specified to sync with LDAP.
-> You can use the [DTR APIs](/docker-trusted-registry/api/)
+> Use the [DTR APIs](/docker-trusted-registry/api/) to create new users and
-> to create new users and teams from your LDAP server.
+> teams from your LDAP server.

 You can configure the "userFilter" to select the set of users that are candidates for each of the "admin", global "read-write", and global "read-only" roles.
 Unlike "Managed"